sogalutira/cat-fight/README.md

 In this project we will be working with JavaScript and CSS animations to practice using event listeners and the setTimeout method.

 ###Objective###
-To create a simple application using JavaScript and CSS to understand the functionality of event listeners.
+To create a simple application using JavaScript and CSS to understand the functionality of event listeners and the setTimeout() method.
 CSS animations will be used as visual cues when the event listeners are triggered.

 ###Prerequisites###
 In order to complete this project students must have the following: